paolocogh/gh/README.md

 ```
 .
 ├── Configuration
-│   └── requirements.txt
+│   └── requirements.txt                    *Python libraries used*
-├── README.md
+├── README.md                               *Recursive case*
 ├── Reports                                 *HTML reports for Allure*
 ├── __init__.py
 ├── allure-results                          *This is where raw test results are stored*
 ├── classes
 │   ├── algorithms.py                       *Main testing functions called at the script level*
 │   ├── helper.py                           *Helper functions that are segragated from script level*
 │   ├── ims.py
 │   └── properties.py                       *Global configurations like IP of Webservice to hit*
 ├── pytest.ini
 ├── test_cases
 │   ├── test_UID280_Restrict_to_BIF.py